kobertlam/Pewlett-Hackard-Analysis/README.md

 - How many roles will need to be filled as the "silver tsunami" begins to make an impact?
     - Since there are **90,398** unique employees ([unique_titles.csv](Data/unique_titles.csv)) who were born between 1952 and 1955, and rearched the retirment age, these positions will need to be filled, and it is covered in 6 types of titles as follows.

 ![Retiring Titles](Resources/Retiring_titles.png)

 - Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?
     - There are only **1,549** current employees who are eligibile for the Mentorship Program.
 This manpower may not be enough to mentor the next generation of Pewlett Hackard employees which is over 90,000.

 - Additional queries or tables that may provide more insight into the upcoming "silver tsunami":
     1) Run the following SQL to retrieve the number of qualified mentor for each title.
-IT shows that there are 169 mentors with the title of Senior Engineer to coach 29414 new posts of Senior Engineer.
+It shows that there are 169 mentors with the title of Senior Engineer to coach 29414 new posts of Senior Engineer.
     ```
     SELECT  count(1), title
     FROM mentorship_eligibilty